muxinc/mux-csharp/src/Mux.Csharp.Sdk/README.md

 Mux is how developers build online video.
 This API encompasses both Mux Video and Mux Data functionality to help you build your video-related projects better and faster than ever before.

-**PLEASE NOTE:** This is an _extremely_ early alpha build of the C# SDK.
-Documentation is currently best-effort, but it'll improve over time!
-Instead of contacting Mux Support, please file an issue on this repository or email [Mux DevEx](devex@mux.com) for assistance.

 - API version: v1
 - SDK version: 0.1.0-alpha.5
     [https://docs.mux.com](https://docs.mux.com)